ZhangJiayi24/ZhangJiayi24.github.io/_pages/about.md

 a) Robotic Motion Planning: Models and algorithms for planning feasible and reliable actions in dynamic environments.

-b) Reinforcement Learning (Post-Training): Post-training methods for robotic foundation models to improve task speed, accuracy, adaptability, and safety.
+b) Reinforcement Learning (Post-Training): Post-training robotic foundation models for better speed, accuracy, adaptability, and safety.

 c) Large Model Inference Acceleration: Efficient architectures and optimization techniques for fast reasoning in foundation models.